TheAcharya/csv2notion-neo/README.md

 You must pass a single `*.csv` file for upload.
 The CSV file must contain at least 2 rows.
 The first row will be used as a header.

-You must provide a URL to an existing Notion database with the `--url` option.
-The URL must link to a database view, not a page.
+You must provide a URL to an existing Notion database or page with the `--url` option.
+- **Database URL**: Links to an existing database view for uploading data
+- **Page URL**: Links to an empty page where a new database will be created automatically

-<details><summary>Obtaining Database URL</summary>
+<details><summary>Obtaining Database URL or Page URL</summary>
 <p>

+**For Database URL:**
 <p align="center"> <img src="https://github.com/TheAcharya/csv2notion-neo/blob/master/assets/database_url.png?raw=true"> </p>

+**For Page URL:**
+1. Navigate to the empty page where you want to create a database
+2. Copy the URL from your browser's address bar
+3. The page URL will look like: `https://www.notion.so/your-workspace/Page-Title-1234567890abcdef1234567890abcdef`

+**Note**: When using a page URL, CSV2Notion Neo will automatically create a new database within that page.

 </p>
 </details>